Interested in Becoming Catholic?

 How someone comes to consider joining the Catholic Church is unique to each individual.
 Years of marriage to a Catholic spouse, conversations with a Catholic friend or co-worker, or even something written or viewed in the media can move an adult toward membership in the Catholic Church.
 Informally, this can go on for years!

 At some point, the person may contact a Catholic parish or community and begin to meet with other adults who are also inquiring about the Catholic faith.
-These adults, with members of the RCIA team, will take time to tell their own stories and connect them with the faith stories found in Scripture.
+These adults, with members of the OCIA team, will take time to tell their own stories and connect them with the faith stories found in Scripture.

 This is the first time that the inquirers publicly declare their intention before the community.
 Because no one likes to do something like that on his/her own, each inquirer is accompanied by a sponsor.
 Sponsors may be chosen by the individual or provided by the community.
-Sponsors provide support and companionship for the rest of the RCIA process.
+Sponsors provide support and companionship for the rest of the OCIA process.

 After this rite, those preparing for baptism are called catechumens.
 This name indicates that they are learning the teachings of the Church and beginning to accept Catholic tradition and practices.
 Those who have already been baptized continue as candidates.